nikcleju/ESDM_Course/Projects/P3_BillPayingMachine.md

         - 2 = CARD_HELD
         - 3 = NOT_ENOUGH_MONEY

-3. When the machine reads the bill, the input InputBillNumber is the ID number of the bill.
+3. When the client enters the bill, input InputBillNumber becomes the ID number of the bill.

 3. When the client inserts the card, the following inputs are activated at the same time:
     - CardInserted becomes TRUE
-    - TruePIN has the value of the true PIN (e.g. 5478)
+    - TruePIN has the value of the true PIN (e.g. 5478) (coming from the bank)
-    - AccountMoney shows the amount of money in the account
+    - AccountMoney shows the amount of money in the account (coming from the bank)

 4. The client then introduces the PIN at the Keyboard, which is received by the machine via the input InputPIN